huangyz0918/Hackintosh-Installer-University/Post/USB/README.md

 * To creat a custom SSDT for USBInjectAll.kext,see detailed  [tutorial](https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/)
-* Also you may need to inject the correct USB power property for getting the right power supply，see [tutorial here](https://www.tonymacx86.com/threads/guide-usb-power-property-injection-for-sierra-and-later.222266/)
+* Also you may need to inject the correct USB power property for getting the right power supply,see [tutorial here](https://www.tonymacx86.com/threads/guide-usb-power-property-injection-for-sierra-and-later.222266/)

 ### Other issues